 Pokhara View from World Peace Pagoda

 Nepal is a paradise for trekking lovers and famous due to many reasons.
 First, Nepal is the home of eight highest mountains out of ten in the world including the world’s tallest mountain Mount Everest (8848m).
-Nepal offers many trekking opportunities from high altitude (up to 6000m) to lower altitude, from the adventure trekking to slow and budget trekking.
+Nepal offers many trekking opportunities from high altitude (up to 6000m) to lower altitude, from adventure trekking to slow and budget trekking.
 Moreover, Nepal is the perfect destination for any kind of adventure seekers from solo trekkers to group/family trekkers, and completely safe for trekking in any region in Nepal including Everest, Annapurna, Langtang, etc.

 Spring is the ideal season for trekking in Nepal as this season offers moderate warm temperatures and blossoming flora.
-Early spring tends to be a little colder with pleasant temperature in the low altitude (below 3000 meters), making the trekking in the reasons such as Ghorepani Poonhill Trek in Annapurnas enjoyable.
+Early spring tends to be a little colder with pleasant temperatures at the low altitude (below 3000 meters), making the trekking in the reasons such as Ghorepani Poonhill Trek in Annapurnas enjoyable.
 The early spring is a snow melting season, if you trek up to 3000 meters, you get to see snow on the trail and the temperature is quite colder.
 After late March, elevations over 3000m have a moderate temperature, making the day sunny, clear, and warm trekking surroundings.

 Trekking to Everest Base Camp During March

-March, April, and May are considered one of the best seasons of the year for trekking in Nepal and it is highly recommended to trek in Nepal if you can visit during this time.
+March, April, and May are considered some of the best seasons of the year for trekking in Nepal and it is highly recommended to trek in Nepal if you can visit during this time.
 Spring brings sunny days and warmer temperatures with blossoming rhododendrons and other wild flora in the trekking trails.

 View from Dhulikhel town – photo taken during monsoon with a rainbow view

 However, if you are fond of green scenery, fresh air, and clear skies, the summer could be the best option.
-If you are trekking in the high places such as Upper Mustang, Dolpo, Tibet, the summer offers ideal conditions, protecting from monsoon and opportunity to experience the highland culture and spectacular high Himalayan scenery.
+If you are trekking in high places such as Upper Mustang, Dolpo, Tibet, the summer offers ideal conditions, protecting from monsoon and opportunity to experience the highland culture and spectacular high Himalayan scenery.

-The autumn season from September to November is the most ideal season trekking in Nepal.
+The autumn season from September to November is the most ideal season for trekking in Nepal.
 This season offers excellent weather and appealing mountain views, the warm temperature during the day, and a little colder during nights, welcoming major festivals like Dashain and Tihar is being celebrated across the country, the autumn season makes of the best times for trekking in Nepal.

 While spring and autumn are typically the best times to trek in Nepal, winter (December, January, and February) also offers excellent views of the mountains and clear skies.
 Although, it is not recommended to trek to the high elevation over 4000m as it is too cold especially for those who live the tropical areas and do not like cold weather.
 Also, the trekking trails can be blocked due to heavy snow in the high altitude trekking regions, although there are some recommended trekking trails that you can trek during the winter season.
 Nepal still offers some of the pleasing lower altitude trekking routes that can attract any trekkers who wanted to visit Nepal during the winter season.